Are you eligible for asylum in the United States?

-Asylum in the U.S. may be granted if the applicant can demonstrate a “well-founded fear of persecution” based on (1) political opinion, (2) religion, (3) race, (4) nationality, or (5) membership in a particular social group.
-A person who is outside the U.S. may apply for refugee status based on these same criteria.
-The Refugee Act of 1980 conforms US immigration laws with various UN conventions and protocols.
+You can apply for asylum in the US if you have a “well-founded fear of persecution” in your country based on (1) political opinion, (2) religion, (3) race, (4) nationality, or (5) membership in a particular social group.

-The fear of persecution must be either by the government of one’s country or by a group that the government is unable or unwilling to control.
+If you are outside the US, you may apply for refugee status based on these same criteria.
+Your fear of persecution must be either by the government of your country or by a group that the government is unable or unwilling to control.

-If the person is able to establish “past persecution”, a presumption arises that he has established a well-founded fear of persecution.
-The burden of proof shifts to the government to demonstrate that circumstances have changed and that the person no longer has a well-founded fear of persecution or that the person could avoid persecution by relocating in another part of his country and that it would be reasonable for him to do so.
+If you are able to establish past persecution, a presumption arises that you have established a well-founded fear of persecution.
+The burden of proof shifts to the government to demonstrate that circumstances have changed and that you no longer have a well-founded fear of persecution or that you could avoid persecution by relocating in another part of your country and that it would be reasonable for you to do so.